 The average salary for claims specialist is between $40,000 and $50,000, according to Indeed’s salary tool.
 While the Bureau of Labor Statistics *(BLS) states the median salary is more like $65,670 for adjusters, appraisers, and so on.

 Unlike other career fields, the job outlook for claims adjusters is expected to show little change over the coming years.

 The insurance industry is facing some challenges as natural disasters are on the rise.
 Of course, let’s not overlook manmade disasters too.

 When writing your cover letter, it’s worth noting the natural and manmade disasters you’ve worked through as a Claims Adjuster.
 This could boost your Unique Value Proposition (UVP) in your cover letter as well as your resume.

 Alternative Job Roles to Claims

-For those who just aren’t sure a claims specialist position is for them, there are similar job roles that could be a good fit.
+For those who just aren’t sure a claims specialist job is for them, there are similar job roles that could be a good fit.

 For example, estimators, inspectors, and assessors could be ideal jobs for you.

 Estimators generally work inhouse and don’t go in the field often, or at all.
 Those who estimate claims are the number crunchers who give estimates for restoring assets.
 Estimates could include replacement, or outline the time, resources, manpower, and materials needed to restore the asset back to a usable state.